kenken64/NUSISS-DevOpsEng/swarm/README.md

 ## Docker Swarm

-* This workshop require student to install Virtualbox on their host machine where the OS is either Windows 10/Macos
+* This workshop require student to install Virtualbox on their host machine  the OS can be either Windows 10/Macos/Linux

+MacOS users require to install brew (https://brew.sh/)

 ```
 brew cask install virtualbox